PoS Businesses Boom As Naira Crisis Intensifies - :::...The Tide News Online:::...

 PoS operators say their businesses had improved due to the high demand for cash, especially the new naira notes, despite the general misgivings arising from the uncertainties surrounding the policy.

-In one of the markets, a PoS operator said, she bought naira from the big supermarkets at a very high rate, adding that “N100,000, new notes could attract N20,000 or N30,000 cash as the case may be”.
+In one of the markets, a PoS operator said she buys naira from the big supermarkets at a very high rate, adding that “N100,000, new notes could attract #20,000 or #30,000 cash as the case may be”.

 The minimum being charged by these operators starts from N200 for every N1,000 to as high as N2,000 for every N10,000.

-But another PoS operator, Chidi Okorie, said he could not afford to charge less than N200 per transaction as that was what would cover the troubles gone through to get the money for the people.
+But another PoS operator, Chidi Okorie, said he could not afford to charge less than N200 per transaction as that is what will cover the troubles gone through to get the money for the people.

 “I won’t lie, I charge N200 for every N1,000 because I go through a lot to get it.
 If it is that easy, then let everyone go and get it.